heonjik/demo/README.md

 # demo

-This resipitory is for my own practice.
+this repository is for my own practice